contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 }
 ~~~

-so that you can deal with Entries like with any other value object.
+so that you can deal with entries like with any other value object.

-In the guide app, the class also implements the *MKAnnotation* protocol, which enables directly showing Entries in a map view.
+In the guide app, the class also implements the *MKAnnotation* protocol, which enables directly showing entries in a map view.

 ## Simple views for your data

 The initial view of the guide app is a list of all coffee places it knows about.
 For common tasks like this, the SDK brings some UI components which can be customized to your needs.
-In this case, we will create a subclass of [*CDAEntriesViewController*][4], a *UITableViewController* optimized for showing a list of Entries matching a certain query.
+In this case, we will create a subclass of [*CDAEntriesViewController*][4], a *UITableViewController* optimized for showing a list of entries matching a certain query.

 The basic setup is done in your subclasse's *init* method: